telwoo/final-project/New_README.md

   - All the features in the dataset are well delineated and independant of each other.
 As a team, we agree to use `carat`, `cut`, `color`, `clarity`, `table_depth`, `table_width`,`x`, `y`, and `z` as model features.

 ### Technologies, languages, tools, and algorithms used throughout the project
-  - Languages used: Python/Jupyter Notebook
+  - Languages used: Python/Jupyter Notebook/PostgresSQL
   - Algorithm used: sklearn.model_selection and Ordinary Leasing Square model to scale the features and split/train/import data

 ### Slides Presentations are drafted in Google Slides.